pmilet/playback/README.md

 In your appsetings.json file:

-Add playback storage section as in the examples below:
+Add playback storage section that points to the storage (blob, or file) where the requests and responses will be saved:

-Sample configuration for using blob storage:
+Sample configuration for using a blob storage:
 ```json
 {
   "PlaybackStorage": {